lain3d/HeavenClientNX/README.md

 # HeavenClient
 HeavenClient is a custom, made-from-scratch game client.

+# Switch Version

+## Building
+- Ensure you have setup DevkitPro by following the guide [here](https://switchbrew.org/wiki/Setting_up_Development_Environment)
+- Ensure you have all devkitpro dependencies (see below)
+- Run ```./build-deps.sh``` then ```./build-switch.sh```

+## Setting up your SD card
+- Move the resulting .nro from the switch-build directory to the ```switch``` directory of your SD card.
+- Copy all the .nx files (excluding MapPretty.nx and MapLatest.nx), the fonts folder, and the Settings file to the ```switch/HeavenClient``` directory

+## Quick changes / debugging
+If for whatever reason the client doesn't start, you will probably want to figure out why.
+I've added debug prints in the majority of the startup phase.
+Also, the following method will let you update the client without moving it to your sd card each time.
+- Go to the nx-link tool located at ```/opt/devkitpro/tools/bin```
+- Run ./nxlink -a <switch_ip> -s -p ./HeavenClient.nro <location of your .nro>

+### Dependencies from DevkitPro
+Not including the dependencies found in ```libs/``` you should check ```CMakeLists.txt``` and install any dependencies using pacman.

+### Rebuilding
+- Don't waste your time running ```./build-switch.sh``` every time, as it deletes the build directory; cd into switch-build and run make -jN (where N is number of cores)

+### Help
+- If you have any issues setting this up, feel free to message me on Discord at surge#1111

 # Supported versions
 The client is currently compatible with version 83 servers.
 The client has only been tested with [HeavenMS](https://github.com/ronancpl/HeavenMS).